Welcome to the Primary section of the TBS website

 Special Educational Needs (SEN)

-The Special Educational Needs team is responsible for ensuring support is in place for those students who require additional support with their learning.
+The Learning Support Department also has a dedicated Special Educational Needs team that is responsible for ensuring support is in place for those students who require additional support with their learning.
 Our aim is that SEN students fully access the curriculum and make the best possible progress they can.
 SEN students are supported in class and may be withdrawn from lessons on a small group basis or for individual support programmes.
 Individual education plans (IEPs) are in place for students with special needs and regular targets are set over the year establishing areas to focus on and specialist support requirements.
 However, unfortunately, the school has no system of supporting students with major learning difficulties as Kathmandu lacks the specialised resources and expertise necessary to develop and implement effective support programmes for such pupils.